 Music by Alex Wlasenko , Hank Pine, Grant Waters, Jeremiah Kitchen, Chris Hine & Brandon Wicke

 Featuring Angela Drainville, Jane Gaudet, Chris Hine, Jeremiah Kitchen, Chris Lovatt, Katherine McCallum, Jim McGeragle, Sarah Murphy, Paris Pick, Kelly Scott, Kaori Torigai, Grant Waters, Brandon Wicke and a superfluity of special celebrity guests

 Presented at The Old Fire Hall, Whitehorse, Yukon Tues-Sat April 16-27, 2019

 More easily described by what it might NOT be - variety show, sketch comedy, burlesque, musical theatre - this Cabaret is a collective labour of love that pushes theatre, kicking and screaming, into the future by fusing the common and secret joy of coarse amusement with a conscious desire to engage in a thoughtful dialogue about our uneasy connected existence as people in a community.
 Think Monty Python meets the Muppet Show.
 Think mini musical about a girl who just wants to be Yukon Famous.
 Think hipster Beachcombers.
 Think...actually, try not to think too much at all.

-The Resurrectionists is a darkly humorous gothic tale of tragic romance and anatomical ambition.
+A darkly humorous, gothic tale of tragic romance and anatomical ambition.

 Kingston, Ontario.
 1869.